lainio/err2/README.md

 1. It helps to declare error handlers with `defer`.
-If you're familiar [Zig language](https://ziglang.org/) you can think `defer err2.Handle(&err,...)` lines exactly similar as
+If you're familiar [Zig language](https://ziglang.org/) you can think `defer err2.Handle(&err,...)` line exactly similar as
    [Zig's `errdefer`](https://ziglang.org/documentation/master/#errdefer).
 2. It helps to check and transport errors to the nearest (the defer-stack) error handler.
 3. It helps us use design-by-contract type preconditions.
 4. It offers automatic stack tracing for every error, runtime error, or panic.
-   If you are familiar to Zig, the `err2` error traces and functionality is analog with it.
+   If you are familiar to Zig, the `err2` error traces are same as Zig's.

 You can use all of them or just the other.
 However, if you use `try` for error checks you must remember use Go's `recover()` by yourself, or your error isn't